jacksondial/Statistical-Analyses-and-Projects/README.md

 # Statistical-Analyses-and-Projects
-Includes Assignments and/or Projects for various statistics courses taken at BYUI
+Includes Assignments and Projects for various statistics courses taken at BYUI